Mona Barthel: 2018

 Barthel began her grass-court season at the Nottingham Open.
 She made it to the quarterfinals after wins over British qualifier Katie Swan and second seed Magdaléna Rybáriková.
 She was defeated in her quarterfinal match by sixth seed and defending champion Donna Vekić.
 In Ilkley at the Fuzion 100 Ilkley Trophy, a 100k ITF event, Barthel lost in the first round to Irina Falconi.
 Barthel qualified for the Wimbledon Championships beating Fanny Stollár, Océane Dodin, and Jamie Loeb.
 She didn't make it past round one because she was defeated by Yanina Wickmayer.

 Seeded eighth at the Grand Est Open 88, a 100k ITF tournament in Contrexéville, Barthel lost in the quarterfinals to third seed and eventual champion Stefanie Vögele.
 In Gstaad at the Ladies Championship Gstaad, Barthel was defeated in the second round by Evgeniya Rodina.
 As the top seed at the Advantage Cars Prague Open, an 80k ITF tournament in Prague, Barthel lost in her quarterfinal match to Iga Świątek.

 Barthel lost in the final round of qualifying at the US Open to Francesca Di Lorenzo.
 However, she made it into the main draw as a lucky loser.
 She was defeated in the first round by Markéta Vondroušová.

 Playing at the first edition of the Oracle Challenger Series – Chicago, Barthel reached the final after victories over Lin Zhu, third seed Zarina Diyas, Dayana Yastremska, and sixth seed Sachia Vickery.
 She lost in the final to second seed Petra Martić.
 In Quebec City at the Coupe Banque Nationale, Barthel was defeated in the first round by fifth seed Sofia Kenin.
 Barthel qualified for the Korea Open beating Hanna Chang and Sílvia Soler Espinosa.
 She lost in the first round to seventh seed Irina-Camelia Begu.
 In Tashkent at the Tashkent Open, Barthel made it to the semifinals after defeating Nigina Abduraimova, seventh seed Evgeniya Rodina, and second seed Vera Lapko.
 She lost in her semifinal match to Margarita Gasparyan.
 Playing in Austria at the Upper Austria Ladies Linz, Barthel was defeated in the first round of qualifying by Ekaterina Alexandrova.
 Barthel played her final tournament of the season at the Al Habtoor Tennis Challenge in Dubai.
 Seeded fifth, she lost in her quarterfinal match to second seed and eventual finalist Viktória Kužmová.

-Barthel ended the year ranked 81.
+Barthel ended the year ranked No. 81.